You can use this menu to navigate the User Guide:

-The user guide link from Schedules Analyser for this report takes you to our website where there is a short video with a worked example of how to create a power table report.
+The user guide link from Schedules Analyzer for this report takes you to our website where there is a short video with a worked example of how to create a power table report.

 More than one dimension and metric can be selected and like the Schedule Changes report, you can toggle between the results.
 The categories will be displayed side by side and when you export this report, each table will be displayed on a separate worksheet in Excel.

-The user guide link from Schedules Analyser for this report takes you to our website where there is a short video with a worked example of how to create a power table report.
+The user guide link from Schedules Analyzer for this report takes you to our website where there is a short video with a worked example of how to create a power table report.

-In this section we take a look at some of the general functions that run across Schedules Analyser.
-These include the ability to save reports; run scheduled reports at a certain time regularly; and to customise groups of information to make running reports with similar query types easier.
+In this section we take a look at some of the general functions that run across Schedules Analyzer.
+These include the ability to save reports; run scheduled reports at a certain time regularly; and to customize groups of information to make running reports with similar query types easier.
 You can pre-set report preferences too so that what you want to see is what is always returned.

-These are all useful steps that should help you to make the most of your Analyser experience.
+These are all useful steps that should help you to make the most of your Analyzer experience.